Lx6uo/SBM/README.md

 This repository implements standard and super-efficiency SBM (Slack-Based Measure) models,
 with and without undesirable outputs, to evaluate the “green” efficiency of regions or DMUs.
-Both Python and R implementations are provided, reading indicators from Excel workbooks for batch computation.
+The Python implementation is the canonical and maintained version; the R script is kept only as a historical reference.

 The implementation is based on: